 - Short-term tax drain—If you cash out an IRA inheritance, you'll lose a significant portion of those assets to income taxes.
 Any withdrawals from non-Roth Inherited IRAs will likely be taxable as income in the year they're taken.

 - Long-term loss of earnings potential—The more money you withdraw from an Inherited IRA now, the less you have to build on for the future.
-Given that these assets have the potential to grow tax-deferred as long as they remain in the account, the cost of this lost opportunity can be quite substantial, as illustrated in the above chart.
+Given that these assets have the potential to grow tax-deferred as long as they remain in the account, the cost of this lost opportunity can be quite substantial.

 Stretch your Inherited IRA assets